 So, if you’re looking for a comprehensive cybersecurity bundle, Surfshark One is worth considering.
 But if antivirus is your main concern, you might find better value elsewhere.

 Test score comparison

-We’ve compared the 10 most recent test scores of all antivirus brands.
+Next to our own anti-malware tests, we analyze those by AV-Test.
+We’ve compared the results of the 10 most recent tests for Windows 10.
 The tests were performed by AV-Test, the German anti-malware test lab.
 They use three factors:

 - Protection (1-6): Antivirus protection against malware attacks.

 - Performance (1-6): System slowdown caused by the antivirus.

 - Usability (1-6): Frequency of false alarms and disruptions.